apache/incubator-datalab/USER_GUIDE.md

 ![Libraries list loading](doc/notebook_list_libs.png)

-**Note:** apt or yum packages depends on your DLab OS family.
+**Note:** Apt or yum packages depends on your DLab OS family.

 **Note:** In group Others you can find other Python (2/3) packages, which haven't classifiers of version.

 ![Resource select_lib](doc/notebook_select_lib.png)

-After selecting library, you can see it n the miidle of the window and can delete it from this list before installation.
+After selecting library, you can see it in the midle of the window and can delete it from this list before installation.

 ![Resource selected_lib](doc/notebook_selected_libs.png)